tahir80/Pavillion/README.md

 ## What is missing?
 You need to write your own code for the following;
 1. Handling payments of workers
-2. you need to add contents for waiting and main task pages
+2. adding contents for waiting and main task pages
+3. any additional logic related to your project

 ## Requirements (selected)
 1. Flask==1.0.2